-HEAL gratefully acknowledges the support of the European Union (EU) for the production of this publication.
+HEAL gratefully accepts the support of the European Union (EU) for the production of this publication.
 The responsibility for the content lies with the authors and the views expressed in this publication do not necessarily reflect the views of the EU institutions and funders.
+EASME is not responsible for any use that may be made of the information contained in this publication.